 27.10.2.3 General operation with SRG OBSS PD level

-If the PHY-CCARESET.request primitive is issued before the end of the received PPDU, and a TXOP is initiated within the duration of the received PPDU, then the TXOP and the duration of the transmitted PPDU within that TXOP shall be limited to the duration of the received PPDU if the received PPDU is an HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED. (#15708)
+If the PHY-CCARESET.request primitive is issued before the end of the received PPDU, and a TXOP is initiated within the duration of the received PPDU, then the ending time of the TXOP and the ending time of each transmitted PPDU within that TXOP shall be limited to the ending time of the received PPDU if the received PPDU is an HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED. (#15708)

-NOTE—The restriction, in addition to the TXOP limit, of the PPDU duration within the TXOP is included in the above paragraph related to SR_RESTRICTED as there are conditions where the TXOP limit can be exceeded (see 10.24.2.9 TXOP limits). (#15708)
+NOTE—In addition to the TXOP ending time limit, the explicit limitation on the ending time of each PPDU within that TXOP is included in the above paragraph as there are conditions where a PPDU can exceed the ending time of a TXOP that obeys the TXOP limit (see 10.24.2.9 TXOP limits). (#15708)

 TGax editor: within TGax D3.3, modify the text as shown within 27.10.2.2.
 General operation with non-SRG OBSS PD level: